michaeljklein/colorblind-lcd/README.md

 # colorblind-lcd
-An LCD config file to ease red-green colorblindness
+An LCD config file for red-green colorblindness

 I've only tested this on my MacBook Pro (15-inch, Late 2011) with anti glare screen.